-- Clinical skills: While clinical skills may be just one of many abilities needed in today’s healthcare world, they are still extremely important.
-Make sure your potential hires have the skills you need or the ability to learn them.
+Clinical Skills: While clinical skills may be just one of many abilities needed in today’s healthcare world, they are still extremely important.
+Make sure your potential hires have the skills you need — or the ability to learn them.
 Even better, consider whether they have skills and knowledge to pass on to your current staff.

-- Flexibility: This skill is key to working in the healthcare field.
+Flexibility: This skill is key to working in the healthcare field.
 Being able to provide backup is often required to propel the hospital toward future success.
 In addition, it’s more than just working the hours, it also applies to working with people of differing ages, backgrounds and personalities.
 Make sure candidates are aware of what’s expected on the flexibility front so there are no surprises after they start working.

-- Life balance: A good work life balance creates a better employee, makes your facility more productive and helps prevent burnout.
+Life Balance: A good work life balance creates a better employee, makes your facility more productive and helps prevent burnout.
 An NP or PA who comes across as a workaholic may be good for your facility in the short-term but likely will lead to long-term burnout.
 Look for people who do more than just medicine.
 They will be happier and are likely to relate better to patients as well.

-- Collaborative skills: Along with being flexible, it is important to adapt to changes in the healthcare market.
+Collaborative Skills: Along with being flexible, it is important to adapt to changes in the healthcare market.
 Hospitals rely on their NPs and PAs to work well with others, and this includes both hospital staff and patients.
 Good candidates will have examples of past collaboration and a willingness to work together as a team.

-- Listening skills: One of the most basic ways to connect with another person is to listen.
+Listening Skills: One of the most basic ways to connect with another person is to listen.
 NPs and PAs often find themselves in the role of patient advocate and likely will have more time with patients than physicians.
 They can also be strong advocates for your facility and your mission.
 They will be able to build positive relationships with both with patients and within the organization with their listening skills.

-- Time management skills: Being able to schedule your time effectively is imperative in any career but of utmost importance for NPs and PAs.
+Time Management Skills: Being able to schedule your time effectively is imperative in any career but of utmost importance for NPs and PAs.
 These providers are often called upon to fill in gaps and see patients quickly and seamlessly.
-Time management is an extremely important skill to have, so make sure your applicants have it.
+One of the most important physician assistant and nurse practitioner skills to have is time management, so make sure your applicants can demonstrate this ability.
 Poor time management leads to even bigger problems down the road and creates more stress for all staff.

-- Organizational skills: Going hand-in-hand with time management is organizational skills.
+Organizational Skills: Going hand-in-hand with time management is organizational skills.
 Knowing how to effectively chart EMRs and fill out paperwork is extremely valuable in new NPs and PAs.